-is a point in a story that is certainly not the climax, but it is situated during the middle of the story or sometimes even the beginning to really get their attention.
-You can usually identify it as being the sequence everyone
+The Centerpiece Spectacular is a point in a story that is certainly not the climax, but it is situated during the middle of the story or sometimes even the beginning to really get their attention.

 - Saving Private Ryan has the opening amphibious landing battle.
 A solid half-hour of relentless combat and no other combat sequence in the film, up to and including the climactic fight, can match it for intensity.